Nathan Fuakala

-Nathan Fuakala (born 13 March 2001) is a French professional footballer who plays as a defender for Belgian club Francs Borains on loan from Deinze.
+Nathan Fuakala (born 13 March 2001) is a French professional footballer who plays as a defender.

 Club career

 Born in Roubaix, Fuakala made his debut for Club NXT, the reserve team for Club Brugge, in the Belgian First Division B on 22 August 2020 against RWDM47.
 He started and played the whole match as the match ended in a 0–2 defeat.

 On 21 May 2021, he signed a two-year contract with Deinze, also in the Belgian second tier.
 On 5 September 2022, Fuakala was loaned by Francs Borains.

 Personal life

 Born in France, Fuakala is of Congolese descent.